How to Draw Bluey Family

 • Encourages parent-child bonding

-• Gives kids a confidence boost when they finish their drawing
+• It gives kids a confidence boost when they finish their drawing

 Final Thoughts